The SolarWinds supply chain attack against the US Government was the largest and most sophisticated breach in history.

-Armed with this intelligence, the solution to preventing supply chain attacks becomes obvious - disarm attackers by disrupting this attack sequence.
+Armed with this intelligence, the solution to protecting your digital supply chain attacks becomes obvious - disarm attackers by disrupting this attack sequence.

 By strategically applying security tools and tactics, this is possible.
 But defense tactics will only be effective if they're applied to a solid Privileged Access Management foundation

 How to design a Privileged Access Management framework

 The design of an effective Privileged Access Management framework begins by focusing on processes before any security tools are applied.
 Only after all processes have been firmly established, should security tools be introduced.

 Security solutions are designed to support processes, not replace them.
 This hierarchy will empower organizations to clearly outline their security requirements first.
 This information can then be used to create a set of qualifications for the right tools.

 There are 4 primary pillars of a reliable PAM framework.

 PAM Pillar 1: Discover and monitor all privileged accounts

 All privileged accounts within an organization need to be identified.
 Flexible workplaces with remote workers need to take greater care to ensure all dispersed endpoints are accounted for.